donejs/donejs/site/index.md

 JMVC's goodies are broken down into four sub-projects:

-  - [canjs CanJS] - A client side MVC framework
+  - [canjs CanJS] - A client side MVC Framework
   - [jquerypp jQuery++] - A collection of useful DOM helpers and special events for jQuery
   - [stealjs StealJS] - JavaScript and CSS dependency management and build tools
-  - [FuncUnit] - Functional and unit testing framework
+  - [funcunit FuncUnit] - Functional and unit testing framework
-  - [DocumentJS] - Documentation engine
+  - [documentjs DocumentJS] - Documentation engine

 The remainder of this page highlights each sub-project.
 Click the the project links on the left for a more in-depth overview